Customer Education: A Beginner’s Guide

 Your customer education tools need to grow with the business.
 That’s why choosing a scalable LMS is a must.
 These are the main features of a scalable platform:

-If you still don’t have customer education software, you can try iSpring Learn LMS.
+If you still don’t have a customer training platform, you can try the iSpring Learn LMS.
 It’s powerful in terms of functionality but has an intuitive design, so it will be perfect for trainers and trainees who have never used a learning system before.

 iSpring Learn will help you create your own online academy that will let you:

-• Develop courses with the integrated iSpring Suite authoring toolkit
+- Develop courses with the integrated iSpring Suite authoring toolkitand the built-in course editor.

-• Automate training management tasks like managing deadlines
+- Automate training management tasks like managing deadlinesand sending invites and reminders.

-• Customize the platform with your business branding for a seamless
+- Customize the platform with your business branding for a seamlessuser experience.

-• Utilize the mobile app to deliver on-the-go learning
+- Utilize the native mobile app to deliver on-the-go learning.

-• Amp up your customer learning with gamification tools like badges,
+- Amp up your customer engagement training with gamification tools, like badges, certificates, and points.

-• Scale your training in line with the business, building on your
+- Scale your training in line with the business goals, building on yourprogram over time.

 Step #7: Use data to evaluate your results